vNPro3s/ai_chatbots_jossis/pro_files/intro.md

 False

 ```
-The Boolean data type is, in many cases, connected to the so-called if statements or any conditional statements.
-The conditional statements are part of program control flow.
+In many cases, the Boolean data type is connected to so-called if statements or any conditional statements.
+Conditional statements are part of program control flow.

-## Program control flow
+##Program control flow
-Some programmer is working for a company that produces different robots.
+Some programmers are working for a company that produces different robots.
 One robot type needs to have movement ability in the real world - the programmer's team needs to solve the problem of crossing the street in pedestrian crossing spots.
 Rules for that problem are:

 ```
 If semaphore is in red then STOP
 If semaphore is in green then GO
 ```

-It can be assumed that semaphore is fully operational and defined with two states for pedestrians' movement regulation.
-Now logic is:
+It can be assumed that the semaphore is fully operational and defined with two states for pedestrians' movement regulation.
+Now, the logic is:

 ```
 if a semaphore is in red, then STOP else GO
 ```

-The conclusion is very simple &rarr; the program needs to have a mechanism that mimics this real world logic.
-Generally, programming mechanisms which define or demand different ways of program execution is program control flow mechanism.
+The conclusion is very simple: The program needs to have a mechanism that mimics this real-world logic.
+Generally, programming mechanisms that define or demand different ways of program execution are program control flow mechanisms.

-### If statements - conditionals
+###If statements - conditionals

 The simplest form is `if-then` with the following logic: